Plasnid/nestedLoops/README.md

 # nestedLoops
-nested loop examples with a side of tic tac toe and dom manipulation!
+nested loop examples with a side of tic tac toe and dom manipulation